-- While persimmons are thawing, make maple whipped cream as follows: a) Put 1 cup organic whipping cream and 1/4 cup pure maple syrup in an electric mixer.
+- While persimmons are thawing, make maple whipped cream as follows: a) Put 1 cup organic whipping cream, 1/4 cup pure maple syrup, and 1/4 teaspoon cream of tartar in an electric mixer.
 Beat until light and fluffy with an electric mixer.
 It’s ready when you can lift up the beater blades and the whipped cream forms peaks.

 - With a sharp knife, cut the calyx off of the persimmons, being careful to remove as little of the fruit as possible.

 - Slice open the persimmons into an attractive pattern and either dab on maple whipped cream or put it in center of plate to be used as a dip.
 For the picture above we put the persimmon on a bed of whipped cream then put a dollop of whipped cream in the middle.

 - Garnish with a touch of fresh-grated nutmeg to amp it up a notch.

 We hope this article gives you better answers to the questions: how do I store Japanese persimmons and how long do they last?
 We also hope it sparks ideas for lots of interesting recipes for you and your family.